naturalis/brassica-genes/doc/SnpEff_Documentation.md

 Variants are the differences between a genome and a reference genome[1].
 The places in the genome where the sample differs from the reference genome are called “genomic variants” or “variants”.
 Variants can be categorized as shown in Table 1.

  #### Output
 SnpEff examines the input variants and returns the variants after annotating and calculating the effects on (known) genes[1].
-The output of SnpEff is a huge file, it contains the differences between the used sample and the reference genome, displayed in a table.
-The output is a bit similar to the VCF file used as input, the main difference is that the INFO-section is added to it.
-This section tells a bit more about the effect of the variant.
+SnpEff generates a VCF file similar to the input file but the main difference is that the eight column is added to it, this is the INFO section with all the annotation information.

+SnpEff also creates a gene counts summary table.
+This is a huge file with the differences between the genome and the reference genome used as input.
+The name of the file is 'snpeff_genes.txt' by default but can be changed by the -stats option.

  #### Output headers explained